subiphilip/hseapp/README.md

-# NativeBase KitchenSink v2.4.5
+# Health Safety and Enviromental v1.0.0
+An app to manage field HSE incident, observations and management tasks.
-An example app with all the UI components of NativeBase
+This app uses the UI components of NativeBase.

 > **NativeBase-KitchenSink** comes in three forms of app for you!
 >1.
 Pure React Native App with `react-navigation` on branch **[master](https://github.com/GeekyAnts/NativeBase-KitchenSink)**